firzad/COMP6771-Word-Ladder/README.md

 implement everything from scratch.
 Let’s hear it for abstraction!

 This assignment has several purposes:

-1. To explore C++’s value semantics.
+1. To explore C++’s value-semantics.
 2. To stress the notion of abstraction as a mechanism for managing data and providing functionality without revealing the implementation.
 3. To become more familiar with C++'s type system.